-Currently the City provides space for the Ferndale Friendship Community Garden that helps grow produce for the Ferndale Food Bank (approximately 8,000 pounds annually).
+Currently the City provides space for the Ferndale Friendship Community Garden that helps grow produce for the Ferndale Food Bank.
 In an effort to augment these efforts, the City has discussed installing a second community orchard/farming space at Oxford Park in conjunction with Vista Middle School, the FFA or another community organization.
-This project is part of the City's Parks, Recreation, and Trails Master Plan and would need to be added to the Six Year Parks Capital Projects list.
+This project is part of our Parks Master Plan and would need to be added to the Six Year Parks Capital Projects list.